 - Measure the flour, xanthan gum, sugar and cold butter (or margarine) into a food processor and pulse until it looks like a fine powder.
 You can rub this in by hand, but it warms the mixture up and melts quickly, so you need to chill it before rolling.

-Chill the disc in the cling film, for about 15 minutes, until firmer but not rock hard.
-If you want to keep it longer, or freeze at this stage, warm the pastry to room temperature before using, or it will be too hard to roll.
+- Chill the disc in the cling film for about 15 minutes until firmer but not rock hard.
+If you want to keep it longer, or freeze at this stage, warm the pastry to room temperature before using it, or it will be too hard to roll.

-- Ready to roll: A cool room temperature is ideal for rolling this pastry; work quickly and lightly with the pastry dough.
-If your dough gets too sticky; pop it back in the fridge to chill for 10 minutes.
-If it’s too hard to roll and breaks; let it warm up a little.
-You can always smooth over the cracks with a little piece of dough or press together with fingers.
+- A cool room temperature is ideal for rolling this pastry work quickly and lightly with the pastry dough.
+If your dough gets too sticky, pop it back in the fridge to chill for 10 minutes.
+If it is too hard to roll and breaks, let it warm up a little.
+You can always smooth over the cracks with a little piece of dough or press together with your fingers.

 For the Mince Pies

-- Roll and cut out 12 slightly larger discs then line 12 shallow non stick patty tin (not a muffin tin) Brush the lip with beaten egg.
+- Roll out the pastry cut out 12 slightly larger discs, and line shallow non-stick patty tin (not a muffin tin).
+Brush the lip with some of the beaten egg.

-- Once cooked leave to cool for 15 minutes for attempting to remove from the tin.
+- Once cooked, leave to cool for 15 minutes before attempting to remove from the tin.